-Three copies of the dissertation submitted by the candidate (identity concealed) to the Head of the Institute/College shall be forwarded to the University before the completion of the academic semester.
+Two copies of the dissertation submitted by the candidate (identity concealed) to the Head of the Institute/College shall be forwarded to the University at the end of the academic semester.

-Viva voce of the dissertation will be held jointly by the internal and external examiners and marks will be awarded jointly by the internal and external referees(and moderator if option # (ii) is chosen) on the basis of the content of dissertation and viva voce performance.
-For external assessment of Part-II( Dissertation), the colleges have following two options in order to increase the fairness in assigning marks to the candidates .
+Viva voce of the dissertation will be held jointly by the internal and external examiners and marks will be awarded jointly by the internal and external referees (and moderator if option # (ii) is chosen) on the basis of the content of dissertation and viva voce performance.
+For external assessment of Part-II( Dissertation), the colleges have following two options in order to increase the fairness in assigning marks to the candidates.

-- (i) The Concerned Board of Studies(BOS) of the University will appoint two or three external referees who will examine minimum six to maximum thirteen candidates.
-The mark of each candidate will be forwarded to the University. - (ii) BOS will appoint one external moderator along with the internal and external examiners who will be physically present during the viva of all candidates.
-The moderator will moderate assigned marks of each candidate in comparison with rest of the other candidates.
-The moderated mark of each candidate will be forwarded to the University.
+(i) The Concerned Board of Studies (BOS) of the University will appoint two or three external referees who will examine minimum six to maximum thirteen candidates.
+The mark of each candidate will be forwarded to the University.
+The Head of the Dept of Education of the concerned college will be the moderator for the dissertation and will be physically present for the viva of all candidates.
+The marks assigned and moderated will be considered final and forwarded to the University.

-R ---- Standard of Passing the Examination:
+(ii) R ---- Standard of Passing the Examination: